chanduujjina/OnDemandwithRealtime/README.md

   - Create Cassandra keyspace and `consumed_drug_events` table per Section 3 DDL.
   - Implement `ConsumedDrugEvent` entity with composite primary key class defining `event_type` as partition key and `event_id` as clustering key.
   - Implement `ConsumedDrugEventRepository extends CassandraRepository<...>`.
-  - Implement `@KafkaListener` bound to `drugInfo` topic with `JsonDeserializer` configured with explicit trusted packages.
+  - Add `spring-cloud-stream` and `spring-cloud-stream-binder-kafka` dependencies; implement a `Consumer<DrugInfoEvent>` functional bean (`drugInfoConsumer`) bound via `drugInfoConsumer-in-0` per Section 7.
   - Map incoming `DrugInfoEvent` to `ConsumedDrugEvent`, setting `consumed_at` to current server time, and save via repository.
-  - Implement basic error handling for deserialization failures (log + skip, or route to DLT topic).
+  - Implement basic error handling for conversion/processing failures (log + skip, or route to the configured DLQ topic).
 - **Acceptance criteria:**
   - Publishing a valid event to `drugInfo` (matching Section 5 schema) results in a corresponding row appearing in `consumed_drug_events` within a few seconds, with all fields correctly mapped.
   - Querying Cassandra by `event_type = 'drug.info.requested'` returns the row, confirming partition key behavior.
-  - A malformed (non-JSON or schema-mismatched) message on the topic does not crash the consumer process; the consumer continues processing subsequent valid messages.
+  - A malformed (non-JSON or schema-mismatched) message on the topic does not crash the consumer process; it is routed to the DLQ topic and the consumer continues processing subsequent valid messages.

 ---